biojava/biojava-tutorial/structure/symmetry.md

 QuatSymmetryParameters parameters = new QuatSymmetryParameters();
 parameters.setVerbose(true); //print information

-//Instantiate the detector and calculate symmetry CalcBioAssemblySymmetry calc = new CalcBioAssemblySymmetry(s, parameters);
+//Instantiate the detector
-QuatSymmetryDetector detector = calc.orient();
+QuatSymmetryDetector detector = QuatSymmetryDetector(structure, parameters);

-//Calculate and return global and local results List<QuatSymmetryResults> globalResults = detector.getGlobalSymmetry();
+//The getters calculate the quaternary symmetry automatically List<QuatSymmetryResults> globalResults = detector.getGlobalSymmetry();
 List<List<QuatSymmetryResults>> localResults = detector.getLocalSymmetries();

 ```
+The return type are `List` because there can be multiple valid options for the
+quaternary symmetry.
+The local results `List` is empty if there exist no local
+symmetry in the structure, and the global results `List` has always size bigger
+than 1, returning a C1 point group in the case of asymmetric structure.

 The `QuatSymmetryResults` object contains all the information of the symmetry.
 This object will be used later to obtain axes of symmetry, point group name,